FENSA is an acronym for Fenestration Self-Assessment scheme. The Glass and Glazing Federation, with the consent of government agencies, founded it.

 FENSA also conducts regular inspections of construction businesses and double glazing installers to ensure that they follow the organization’s standards.

-FENSA aims to improve window and door replacement agencies.
+FENSA aims to improve window and door replacement agencies (see also ‘Can You Replace A Door Without Replacing The Frame?
+All You Need To Know‘).
 Owners may turn to it for guidance and protection against contractors who commit fraud or make mistakes while working on their property.

 Thus, as a house owner, you must ensure that the company you go with is FENSA accredited before they start to carry out any double glazing repairs.
 Consider getting a double glazing quotation and installation from a different firm if the first one isn’t FENSA accredited.